Introduction #

 DocuSign will be used to execute external agreements.

-For projects provided by hosts internal to the ANU (for example undertaken internally with an ANU School or College), ST00 P05 Internal ANU Project Deed will be used.
+For projects provided by hosts internal to the ANU (for example undertaken internally with an ANU School or College), STP G05 Internal ANU Student Group Project Deed will be used.
 This is an agreement between each student and the ANU.

 Preliminary agreements for each project, outlining agreement conditions but excluding student details, must be made available to students prior to project selection night to allow them to read and understand the conditions for each project and seek independent legal advice.
 If an agreement is not in place, we will be unable to offer the project.
 The course convener will contact you to discuss the agreements.